igui/ILPSolver/README.md

-# Opposite Renderer + ILPSolver
+# Opposite Renderer + RPSolver
 Forked from [apartridge/OppositeRenderer](https://github.com/apartridge/OppositeRenderer)

 In short *Opposite Renderer* is a GPU Photon Mapping Rendering Tool implemented in [CUDA](https://wikipedia.org/wiki/CUDA) using [OptiX](https://en.wikipedia.org/wiki/OptiX) library.
 It allows importing [Collada](https://en.wikipedia.org/wiki/Collada) scenes files and then render them to an image using [Progressive Photon Mapping](http://www.cgg.unibe.ch/publications/2011/progressive-photon-mapping-a-probabilistic-approach).

-This fork is intended to extend the original project to help implementing ILP problems.
+This fork is intended to extend the original project to help solving Rendering Problem.
 See this [paper](http://ima.udg.es/~dagush/papers/surveyInvLighting.pdf) for more info on the topic.

-## ILPSolver
+## RPSolver

 This program was done in the context of my final [thesis](https://www.dropbox.com/s/zbl0hg7hg1la2o6/documentacion.pdf?dl=1) (in spanish).
-ILPSolver solves Inverse Lighting Problems, defined in an XML file, finding the best configuration that meets certain Lighting Intentions.
+RPSolver solves Inverse Lighting Problems, defined in an XML file, finding the best configuration that meets certain Lighting Intentions.

 ## Where To Start?
 If this is your first time hearing about *Opposite Renderer*, we recommend you start with the original website: [http://apartridge.github.io/OppositeRenderer/](http://apartridge.github.io/OppositeRenderer/).